ENG

 9. Can I consume the electricity produced by my PV system instead of exporting that electricity to the grid?

-This option is better known as “Sell only the electricity which is produced and not consumed i.e. export the electricity produced in excess of consumption” or “Partial Export”
+On the other hand, you pay for every unit which is imported from Enemalta plc for your consumption according to the applicable electricity tariffs for the supply of electricity by Enemalta plc.
+This option is better known as “Sell only the electricity which is produced and not consumed i.e. export the electricity produced in excess of consumption” or “Partial Export”.

 Note: This option is not applicable for third party PV installations i.e. PV installations installed on a site where the PV owner is not a consumer.
 In such cases the owner of the PV installation has no other option but to sell all electricity generated by the installation and exported to the electricity grid to Enemalta plc.